wpmetabox/docs/_docs/creating-meta-boxes.md

 `media_modal`|Add custom fields to media modal when viewing/editing an attachment.
 Works only when `post_types` is or contains `attachment`.
 Optional.
 Default `false`.
 `fields`|Array of fields.
 See section below.

+{% include alert.html type="info" content="Because of some limitations in the media modal, only simple fields such as text, select, radio, checkbox work.
+Other fields that require custom JavaScript don't work, unfortunately." %}

 ### Contexts

 The plugin supports the following contexts (locations) where a meta box can appear: